jinaga/jinaga_com/src/content/posts/quick-example.md

 ### Subscribing to facts

-To have new posts pushed to the browser, call **subscribe**.
+To have new posts pushed to the browser or mobile app, call **subscribe**.

 ```javascript
 j.subscribe(postsInSite, site);
 ```

-And with this, facts created in one browser make their way to other browsers.
+And with this, facts created by one user make their way to other users.
 You didn't write a custom API.
 You didn't set up a Web Socket listener.
 You didn't define a custom database schema.

-Jinaga synchronizes immutable facts from browser, to server, and back again.
+Jinaga synchronizes immutable facts from client, to server, and back again.
 It persists them durably, transmits them reliably, and updates the view automatically.